AppleBreak1/Sapphire-Rx-580-Nitro-S.E./Pairing with Old Processors.md

 # Connectivity Issues

-When booting in legacy mode, following issues are present
+When booting in non-UEFI mode, following issues are present

 - HDMI -> black screen on boot
 - DVI to DVI -> black screen on boot